wael34218/SequentialPhenotypePredictor/README.md

 ## Introduction
-Medical concepts are inherently ambiguous, making them difficult for use in making prognoses.
-Our work focuses on building prediction models on top of semantic representation of concepts organized by Word2Vec.
-First, we transform Electronic Health Records (EHRs) into sequences of medical concepts, where each medical concept is analogous to a word in a sentence.
-Second, we feed the sequences into Word2Vec, which builds a vector representation for each concept.
+Medical events are inherently ambiguous, making them difficult for use in making prognoses.
+Our work focuses on building prediction models on top of semantic representation of events organized by Word2Vec.
+First, we transform Electronic Health Records (EHRs) into sequences of medical events, where each medical event is analogous to a word in a sentence.
+Second, we feed the sequences into Word2Vec, which builds a vector representation for each event.
 Finally, we generate various predictive models for early prognosis using this vector representation.

 ## Installation